yourpurebredpuppy logo

 3. Slobbering.
 Some French Bulldogs, especially those with heavy loose lips, slobber water when they drink.
 Some drool, too, especially after eating and drinking.

 4. Gassiness (flatulence).
 All short-faced breeds gulp air when they eat, and that air has to go somewhere, after all.
 However, commercial diets make flatulence worse by including fibrous or hard-to-digest ingredients.
-French Bulldogs who are fed a homemade diet of real meat and vegetables have much less trouble with gassiness.
+French Bulldogs who are fed heavily meat-based diet have much less trouble with gassiness.

 5. Stubbornness.
 For such a small dog, French Bulldogs can be quite stubborn and manipulative.
 You must show them, through absolute consistency, that you mean what you say.
 Food is a great motivator for this breed, but it often results in a fat Frenchie who only obeys if you're waving a cookie.
-I recommend a more sensible training method.
+I recommend my more sensible training method, based on respect.

 6. Housebreaking.
 French Bulldogs can be quite slow to housebreak.
 Expect four to six months of consistent crate training.